-Stage of solving a context-based task Teaching practice supportive for providing students OTL to solve context-based tasks (consultative teaching) Teaching practice not supportive for providing students OTL to No instrusolve context-based tasks (directive teaching) No instruction Comprehension stage -Asking students to read the text precisely and imagine the context of the problem. -Stimulating students to formulate and answer comprehension questions for themselves, e.g., "what is the problem about?" -Asking students to paraphrase the text. -Stimulating discussion of available data in relation to what is asked; e.g., by asking students to underline only the relevant information. -Encouraging students to identify and seek out missing information. -Encouraging students to identify and seek out missing information. -Incouraging students to identify and seek out missing information. -Encouraging students to identify and seek out missing information. -Reading aloud the problem by the teacher. -Telling students what the problem is about. -Telling students the information needed to solve the problem.
-Transformation stage -Encouraging students to explore various procedures by considering their existing knowledge and experiences; for example, by asking them to formulate and answer self-addressed metacognitive questions, such as " What are the similarities or differences between this problem with the problems I have ever solved?" -Encouraging students to identify the relevant mathematical procedures; for example, by asking them to formulate and answer self-addressed metacognitive questions, such as "What procedures are appropriate for solving the problem?" -Telling students the mathematics concept or procedure required to solve the problem. -Directly translating a real-world problem into a mathematical problem.
+Stage of solving a context-based task Teaching practice supportive for providing students OTL to solve context-based tasks (consultative teaching) Teaching practice not supportive for providing students OTL to No instruction solve context-based tasks (directive teaching) Comprehension stage -Asking students to read the text precisely and imagine the context of the problem.
+Stimulating students to formulate and answer comprehension questions for themselves, e.g., "what is the problem about?". -Asking students to paraphrase the text. -Stimulating discussion of available data in relation to what is asked; e.g., by asking students to underline only the relevant information. -Encouraging students to identify and seek out missing information; for example, by asking them to formulate and answer self-addressed metacognitive questions, such as "Do I already have enough information to solve the problem?" -Reading aloud the problem by the teacherTelling students what the problem is aboutTelling students the information needed to solve the problem.
+Transformation stage -Encouraging students to explore various procedures by considering their existing knowledge and experiences; for example, by asking them to formulate and answer self-addressed metacognitive questions, such as "What are the similarities or differences between this problem with the problems I have ever solved?" -Encouraging students to identify the relevant mathematical procedures; for example, by asking them to formulate and answer self-addressed metacognitive questions, such as "What procedures are appropriate for solving the problem?" -Telling students the mathematics concept or procedure required to solve the problem. -Directly translating a real-world problem into a mathematical problem.
 Mathematical processing stage -Stimulating students to check the mathematical procedures they perform; e.g., by saying "Check your calculation thoroughly", "Do you already perform the algebraic operation correctly?" -Directly correcting students' mistake at a particular step of the mathematical procedures.
-Encoding stage -Asking students to verify the reasonableness of solutions in terms of the original problem; for example, by asking them to formulate and answer self-addressed metacognitive questions, which focus on reflecting on the solution: " Does the solution make sense ?" -When students only give mathematical solution, asking them to interpret the solution in terms of the context of the problem; for example, by asking : " What does this number mean ?" -Directly telling students if their solution is unrealistic or does not make sense. -Focusing only on the correctness of the mathematical solution without connecting it to the context of the problem.
+Encoding stage -Asking students to verify the reasonableness of solutions in terms of the original problem; for example, by asking them to formulate and answer self-addressed metacognitive questions, which focus on reflecting on the solution: "Does the solution make sense?" -When students only give mathematical solution, asking them to interpret the solution in terms of the context of the problem; for example, by asking: "What does this number mean?" -Directly telling students if their solution is unrealistic or does not make sense. -Focusing only on the correctness of the mathematical solution without connecting it to the context of the problem.